Anxiety in an aging Congress as coronavirus marches across U.S.

 Pelosi so far has been careful not to sound alarmist and has continued to rely on the advice of the Capitol physician in making decisions about the grounds.
 The top four congressional leaders in both parties — Sens.
 Mitch McConnell, R-Ky., and Chuck Schumer, D-N.Y., Pelosi and Rep. Kevin McCarthy, R-Calif. — met with top Capitol building staff to discuss the coronavirus last week.

-Pelosi told reporters Thursday: "You cannot test everybody who comes in the front door of the Capitol.
+"You cannot test everybody who comes in the front door of the Capitol," Pelosi told reporters Thursday.

 "It is unreasonable and probably in some ways not focused enough on what needs to be focused on," she said, adding that the office of the Capitol physician would be making the decisions on protocols.